w3c/opentrack-cg/spec/model/overview.md

 ## Overview of the model

 The model is related to the competition management in Athletics.
-By using this model systems will be able to describe, collect, process, store and publish information related to the following entities.
+By using this model systems will be able to describe, collect, process, store and publish information related to the following main entities.

 * **[Competitors](#competitors)**. **[Athletes](#athletes)** or **[Teams](#teams)** that takes part in Athletics competitions.
 Athletes are defined by gender, age, nationality, affiliation to club and/or federation, and other personal information.